-Through 2017/18 Alice is working with Creative Scotland’s Creative Learning team managing a programme of events.
+From 2017-109 Alice worked with Creative Scotland’s Creative Learning team managing a programme of events.
 This programme of events, developed in association with ArtWorks Scotland, aims to create a coherent programme of networking opportunities for artists working in creative learning and participatory arts.
 The events aim to inspire practice and support networking and skills development.
 More information can be found here.

 Alice is passionate about creative learning and specifically aesthetic education – an approach to teaching and learning that engages students in learning about works of art through hands-on inquiry, questioning, writing, and art making.
 The technique teaches us to become keen observers of the world around us, and done regularly can help develop habits that influence the way we approach all learning.
 Alice attended a summer school lab at Lincoln Centre Education to learn the process of AE, and while at Imaginate she developed a number of events and resources to support teachers in Scotland in using the process.
 Download the Evaluating the Performing Arts resource.

 ‘Today was very fruitful.
 A journey through known, unknown and unexpected.
 I encountered things that I know and discovered many other things.’